tadejg/Zig-Zen/README.md

 Similar to the [system environment source](#system-environment), except values are loaded from a dotenv string.

-> Generally, this source is zero-allocation, except when loading slices
+> Generally, this source is zero-allocation, except when loading slices, however the input string must outlive the
+> config instance.

 String loaded from a `.env` file:
 ```